 Include Strong, Clear Definitions for green infrastructure, redevelopment and bioretention.
 Omit language that indicates your ordinance’s definitions are the same as, or based on, definitions in New Jersey’s stormwater rules (NJAC 7:8).
 Sample definitions: “Green infrastructure” uses or mimics the natural water cycle to reduce stormwater runoff and prevent runoff pollution.
 Green infrastructure best management practices (BMP) manage runoff close to the source by retention, infiltration, evapotranspiration, and filtration.
 Green infrastructure BMPs include but are not limited to: bioretention systems including rain gardens, tree trenches and tree boxes; pervious paving systems; green roofs; grass swales; dry wells; vegetative filter strips; constructed stormwater wetlands, cisterns or wet ponds for water capture and reuse, and downspout disconnection.
 Green infrastructure can be designed to capture and retain the Water Quality volume of 1.2 inches with no immediate surface discharge.
 “Redevelopment” means land-disturbing activity that results in the creation, addition, or replacement of impervious surface area on an already developed or disturbed site.
 Redevelopment includes, but is not limited to: the expansion of a building footprint; addition or replacement of a structure; replacement of impervious surface area that is not part of a routine maintenance activity; and land disturbing activities related to structural or impervious surfaces.
 It does not include routine maintenance to maintain original line and grade, hydraulic capacity, or original purpose of facility, nor does it include emergency construction activities required to immediately protect public health and safety.
 “Bioretention” means a green infrastructure BMP that consists of a bed filled with soil, gravel, or other material and planted with suitable non-invasive (preferably native) vegetation.
 Stormwater runoff entering the bioretention system is filtered through the planting bed before being either conveyed downstream by an underdrain system or infiltrated into the existing subsoil below the planting bed.

-Require onsite stormwater retention for at least the water quality storm (1.25″ over two hours).
-Sample definition.
-Onsite Stormwater Retention is achieved with a natural or constructed, surface or subsurface area or facility designed to retain water with no discharge to surface waters through vegetated permeable soils, evapotranspiration, infiltration and/or to capture stormwater runoff for beneficial reuse such as irrigation.
+Sample definition: Onsite Stormwater Retention is achieved with a natural or constructed, surface or subsurface area or facility designed to retain water with no discharge to surface waters through vegetated permeable soils, evapotranspiration, infiltration and/or to capture stormwater runoff for beneficial reuse such as irrigation.